FlurinBruehwiler/Joa/README.md

 # Joa

-A keystroke launcher with plugins
+A cross-platform keystroke launcher with plugins